Student Services Information

-Students may visit the Mesa Vista North One-Stop or the Student Success and Support Center to request and/or pick up an unofficial transcript.
-Proper photo identification (driver’s license, LoboCard, passport or other state or federal issued identification) is required when ordering and picking up transcripts in person.
+Students may visit the Mesa Vista North One-Stop or the Student Support and Services Center to request and/or pick up an unofficial transcript.
+Proper photo identification (driver’s license, LoboCard, passport or other state or federally issued identification) is required when ordering and picking up transcripts in person.

-Both current and former students may request official transcripts online at the Registrar Web site.
+Both current and former students may request official transcripts online at the Registrar's Office Web site.